SoftwareONE-SAP/meteor-reactable/README.md

 You can call this multiple times.
 The functions you supply are run in the order they are added.

+#### `config.staticColumnWidth` [ `Bool` ]

+If you set this to true, after a table is generated and displayed, Reactable looks at the full width of the table, and the relative widths of each column, and then sets a matching percentage width style on each column.
+The effect of this is that changes to the table data either through reactiveness or pagination wont cause the table column widths to auto-resize.

 #### Reactable.setFieldDefaults [ `Function` ]

 This feature is similar to `Reactable.setConfigDefaults`, except it is run for each field in your config.
 For example, if you wanted to use an alternative table column header template for every sortable field: